8 Best Baseball Tryout Drills

 2. As the player spins around, the ball will be tossed into the air.

-3. The player will move into position beneath the ball and catch it.
+3. The player moves into position under the ball and makes the catch.

 4. Repeat this drill several times, changing the height and direction of the ball.